alexcg1/alexcg1.github.io/_posts/2021-07-21-ai-search-one-line-python.md

 - `TransformerTorchEncoder` - encodes each Document into embedding vectors.
 Words or phrases with similar meanings have similar vectors.
 You can find out more [here](https://developers.google.com/machine-learning/crash-course/embeddings/video-lecture).
 - `SimpleIndexer` - creates an index of Documents and embeddings.
 Later we will search through this.

-We also feed some parameters to `SimpleIndexer` to specify where we'll store the index file.

 ```python
 flow =
     Flow(port_expose=45678, protocol="http") # Set up REST gateway for searching